Inmate Tracking for Jail and Prison Systems

 Help your team gain the right visibility when they need it.

-Hundreds of inmates can be in dozens of places at anytime.
-So how do you make sense of this data to maximize security and inmate accountability, and yet not overwhelm your team?
+One critical success factor of an electronic logging system is its ability to communicate need-to-know information quickly and concisely to team members.
+Hundreds of inmates can be in dozens of places at any time.
+So, how do you make sense of this data to maximize security and inmate accountability while not overwhelming your team?

-In a multi-facility jail system, when inmates from one facility are out of cell temporarily, it’s not pertinent for the other facilities to know this – except for select super users, supervisors, and command staff.
+In a multi-facility jail system, when inmates from one facility are out of their cell temporarily, it’s not pertinent for the other facilities to know this – except for select super users, supervisors, and command staff.

-Start by making sure your filtering options within your enterprise software are set properly so line staff can only see information pertinent to the facility they’re assigned to.
-In fact, you can set filtering options to a particular area or housing unit to create the narrowest focus necessary for your staff.
+Start by ensuring your filtering options within your enterprise software are set properly so line staff can only see information pertinent to the facility they’re assigned to.
+You can set filtering options to a particular area or housing unit to create the narrowest focus necessary for your staff.
 This helps them to keep their attention where it matters.
+You should also filter your mobile application so notifications are generated specific to the device it's assigned to, versus looking at the entire jail system.

 Running Historical and Real-Time Inmate Specific Reports